 AWS continues to march on with impressive execution speed.
 Some products are very impressive, such as the new ARM chip, everything around s3 and Aurora.
 However, we find MCS to be as a hybrid, ‘chimera’ — half-Cassandra, half-Dynamo, semi-compatible, serverless but with a potential for GC, mostly proprietary with a dash of open source.

 Yes, AWS promises to contribute back to Cassandra.
 The question is whether those contributions be more than self-serving ones such as the AWS IAM authentication or bigger contributions beyond pluggable backends.
 Time will tell but with the underlying DynamoDB database there are no incentives to make real progress.
 To Amazon’s credit, they already made a single major contribution in the form of the Dynamo paper, 12 years ago.

 We at Scylla can certainly learn from how Amazon implemented MCS.
 Its integration is solid, the autoscale capability is great, and the GUI is well done.
 Competition is vital for our brains, for the whole industry, and for you, our users, developers and community members.

-In that spirit of competition, if you’ve read this far, we invite you to have a look at our Scylla Cloud, which supports both CQL and our new DynamoDB-compatible API (Project Alternator) that offers 5x-20x price/performance gains over other NoSQL databases and killer features like workload prioritizations that guarantee per workload SLA.
+In that spirit of competition, if you’ve read this far, we invite you to have a look at our Scylla Cloud (NoSQL DBaaS), which supports both CQL and our new DynamoDB-compatible API (Project Alternator) that offers 5x-20x price/performance gains over other NoSQL databases and killer features like workload prioritizations that guarantee per workload SLA.